Bhavya-Chawat/laravel-gallery/README.md

 ### 🎨 **AI Image Generation with ClipDrop**
 Create stunning visuals directly within the platform.
 Generate high-quality images from text prompts, transform existing photos, and expand your creative possibilities with state-of-the-art AI technology.

-### 🎭 **Custom Color Palette Engine**
-Automatically extract and analyze color palettes from your images.
-Create mood boards, find complementary colors, and organize your gallery by color harmony.
-Perfect for designers and creative professionals.

-### 🔍 **Vector Search Technology**
-Revolutionary image discovery powered by semantic vector search.
-Find images by description, mood, or visual similarity—even if they're not tagged.
-Our AI understands the content and context of your images.

 ---

 ## 🛠️ **Modern Tech Stack**